15 Most Popular New Year’s Resolutions and How to Keep Them

 Get in shape

-Good choice!
-According to a 2015 Nielsen survey, the most common New Year’s resolutions have to do with getting in shape.
-If you’re resolving to hit the gym to improve your health or just your physique, you can avoid falling off the fitness cliff come February by enlisting a friend to exercise with you, or joining a regular class where you’ll be missed if you skip a session or two.
+The most common New Year’s resolution has to do with getting in shape, according to a YouGov survey.
+If you’re trying to hit the gym to improve your health or tone your physique, you can avoid slacking off by enlisting a friend to exercise with you.
 Need additional motivation?
 Fitness technology can help you stay on track.
-Today’s trackers can monitor aspects of your health from sleep to steps.
-All of the information can help you be more aware and strive closer to your fitness goals.
+Trackers can monitor s so many aspects of your health from sleep to steps.
+All of the information can help you be more aware and get closer to your fitness goals.

 Spend any amount of time on Instagram and you won’t be able to avoid the avalanche of products and schemes promising quick weight loss.
-And while the thought of shrinking a dress size or five by Christmas morning is a gift in itself, there really aren’t any shortcuts when it comes to dropping pounds.
-While we’ve long heard the message that the key to weight loss lies in diet and exercise, a study published in Obesity Reviews suggests that, while exercise is important for overall health and keeping weight off, it isn’t actually that useful for weight loss.
+Although we know that the key to weight loss lies in diet and exercise, a 2012 study published in Obesity Reviews suggests that, while exercise is important for overall health and keeping weight off, it isn’t actually that useful for weight loss.
+The truth is exercise only accounts for a small portion of daily calorie burn.
 The bottom line: If you want to lose weight, focus on cutting calories.
 This is how doctors keep their New Year’s resolutions.

 Enjoy life to the fullest